Admission to Iowa’s undergraduate public health majors is selective.

-Students who are denied standard admission may for Denial of Admission to the College of Public Health.
+Students who are denied standard admission may file an appeal for admission to the College of Public Health.

 A special note for transfer students: Applications by transfer students for direct admission to the public health major are not being accepted at this time.
 Transfer students interested in applying to the public health major should declare a public health interest in CLAS and apply through standard admission after completing the prerequisites.
 Please contact Katie McCullough (firstname.lastname@example.org) for more information.